Bat-Mite

 Bat-Mite is a character appearing in American comic books published by DC Comics.
-Bat-Mite is an imp similar to the Superman villain Mister Mxyzptlk.
+Bat-Mite is an imp similar to Mister Mxyzptlk.
 Depicted as a small, childlike man in an ill-fitting copy of Batman's costume, Bat-Mite possesses what appear to be near-infinite magical powers which could be considered nigh-omnipotence, but he actually uses highly advanced technology from the fifth dimension that cannot be understood by humans' limited three-dimensional views.
 Unlike Mxyzptlk, Bat-Mite idolizes his superhero target and thus he has visited Batman on various occasions, often setting up strange and ridiculous events so that he could see his hero in action.
 Bat-Mite is more of a nuisance than a supervillain, and often departs of his own accord upon realizing that he has angered his idol.

 Bat-Mite has appeared in various media outside comics, primarily in association with Batman.
 Paul Reubens and Lou Scheimer voice the character in Batman: The Brave and the Bold and The New Adventures of Batman respectively.